 - Approve guidelines for the care of animals that are bred, held and used for scientific purposes on behalf of the University;

 - Monitor through the receipt of reports and spot checks, the acquisition, transport, production, housing, care, use and disposal of animals;

-- Recommend to the institution any measures needed to ensure that the standards of this Code are maintained;
+- Recommend to the University any measures needed to ensure that the standards of this Code are maintained;

-- Describe how members are appointed, re-appointed, or retired, according to procedures developed by the institution in consultation with the AEC;
+- Describe how members are appointed, re-appointed, or retired, according to procedures developed by the University in consultation with the AEC;

 - Require that all members declare any conflict of interest;